 Gravity Generator 3 of 5

-To transform an audience into a community, you need three things: shared identity, Shared Purpose and Social Currency.
+To transform an audience into a community, you need three things: shared identity, shared purpose, and social transactions.

-The purpose of Social Currency is not to make a transaction, but to express a relationship.
-Social Currencies don’t have a price set in the market.
+The purpose of a social transaction is not to buy or sell something, but to express and deepen a relationship.
+Social transactions don’t have a price set in the market.

 For example, when you’re moving, you can hire a professional mover and pay them in cash—or you can ask your friends and give them pizza and beer.
 You can’t pay the mover in pizza.
 And your friends would find it awkward to take your money.

-To accelerate the “liquidity” of relationships in your social system, either create your own Social Currency, or facilitate the exchange of existing ones.
+To accelerate the “liquidity” of relationships in your social system, either create your own social objects or facilitate the exchange of existing ones.

-In each column, list ideas for generating Brand Gravity through ORBIT activities, Social Currency and enabling and empowering connections between users.
+In each column, list ideas for generating brand gravity through orbit activities, social objects and enabling connections between users.

 What rituals, traditions, or social conventions involve your product?